Top ↑

 PayPay & PayPay Bank

-With approximately 80% of users adding money to PayPay via ATMs, we are expanding ATM functionality this year by introducing cardless deposit and withdrawal features in collaboration with PayPay Bank.
+With around 80% of users adding money to PayPay E-money through ATMs, we’re expanding ATM functionality this year to offer cardless deposits and withdrawals at our our bank service.

 Results